Find international production companies, services and crew

-Last year also saw the launch of the Vienna Film Incentive (VFI) and plans for a studio at Vienna harbour to ensure the capital strengthens its locations work and continues to attract international and local filmmakers.
+Last year saw the launch of the Vienna Film Incentive (VFI) and plans for a studio at Vienna harbour to ensure the capital strengthens its locations work and attracts international and local filmmakers.

 “The scenery is so stunning people might think it’s CGI because it’s so beautiful,” enthuses Jo Homewood, the Ireland-based line producer of Downhill, which filmed in the Tyrolean Alps, including in the ski resorts of Ischgl and Fiss.